 The extent to which the product poses a substantial risk to the public health, safety and welfare; and

-The current restrictions on the Licensee's or Registrant's operations or sales or other use of Products, if any, including the method and timing of the Removal of Product including, but not limited to, whether the Product must be destroyed in accordance with 935 CMR 501.105(12).
+The current restrictions on the Licensee's or Registrant's operations or sales or other use of Products, if any, including the method and timing of the Removal of Product including, but not limited to, whether the Product shall be destroyed in accordance with 935 CMR 501.105(12): Waste Disposal.

 The Commission or a Commission designee may modify, amend or rescind a notice on condition(s) just to all the parties.